Pylons/pyramid/docs/narr/install.rst

    $ bin/easy_install -i http://dist.repoze.org/bfg/1.1/simple repoze.bfg

-.. warning:: Note carefully the ``-i http://dist.repoze.org/bfg/1.1/simple`` above.
-It is required.
-   :mod:`repoze.bfg` software is maintained in its own index;
-   :mod:`repoze.bfg` cannot be installed from PyPI.

 This command will take longer than the previous ones to complete, as it downloads and installs a number of dependencies.